General Electric Co. (GE) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

-- GE's market cap is about 56 billion US dollars -- its dividend yield of 0.62 is greater than 2.7% of its fellow stocks in the mega market cap class.
+- Given its market cap of around 95 billion US dollars, this puts the stock in the mega-sized market cap class, and its dividend yield is greater than 2.7% of dividend yielding stocks in the same market cap class.

-- The stock's annual revenue of roughly $88 billion puts it in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than only 2.25% of companies in the same revenue class.
+- In comparison to other stocks in the large-sized revenue class, where its estimated gain based on our dividend discount model price relative to its current share price is greater than merely 1.22% of companies in the same revenue class.

-- In terms of who is growing the amount of dividends they return to shareholders, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than only 0.71% of the dividend issuers in our set.
+- In terms of who is growing the amount of dividends they return to shareholders, GE boasts a higher growth rate in terms of its annual cash distributed to its owners than merely 0.74% of the dividend issuers in our set.

 GE Dividend Chart